Olufunsho-Bolutife/Solutions-Architect-Labs/Week 4/LAB 1/README.md

 > ## 5.
 Modify the security group that your web server is using to allow HTTP access

-We need to do this sp that our server will be able to recive and process incoming http traffic since our web server serves traffic through http protocol
+We need to do this so that our server will be able to receive and process incoming http traffic since our web server serves traffic through the http protocol.

-To do thid, we run the command below
+To do this, we run the command below,

     aws ec2 authorize-security-group-ingress \
     --group-id sg-0dc1375667a36313f \